toga4/linjar/README.md

-# jsx-render-to-string
+# linjar

-Render JSX to an HTML/XML string.
+The lightweight templating engine that renders HTML/XML from JSX.